Biomechanics & Rehabilitation Bioengineering

 Biomechanics is the study of the structure, function and motion of the mechanical aspects of biological systems.
 When applied to the human body, biomechanics describes how muscles, bones, tendons, and ligaments work together to produce movement under neuromuscular control.
 Researchers in the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering have expertise in Biomechanics, including impact and crash biomechanics, biomechanics of joint and spine motion, pediatric orthopaedic biomechanics, biomechanics of prosthetic and orthotic devices, and biomechanics of brain and spinal cord injury.

 Rehabilitation Bioengineering uses principles from biomechanics to develop healthcare solutions and assistive medical devices to treat individuals with disabilities and to assist in the healing of physical and cognitive functions lost due to disease or injury.
 Rehabilitation engineers design and build medical assistive devices to meet a wide range of needs for patients facing mobility, communication, hearing, vision, and cognition challenges.
-These devices assist patients to return to activities of daily living, employment, and education.
+These devices help patients return to normal activities of daily living, employment, and education.
 Rehabilitation engineers also improve upon standard rehabilitation methods to regain functions lost due to congenital disorders, disease or injury to restore mobility.

 Biomechanics & Rehabilitation Bioengineering Laboratories